 Skip advert

 Advertisement - Article continues below

-Our top-of-the-range MG HS Trophy featured the optional seven-speed dual-clutch automatic that provides smooth gear changes but is rather sluggish and could be very frustrating at times.
-Even in the sportiest setting, it refused to change down a gear, worrying us that the HS would stall going up a steep incline.
+The optional seven-speed dual-clutch automatic (a six-speed manual is standard) provides smooth gear changes, but is rather sluggish in its responses, and that could be very frustrating at times when you need a quick burst of power – like when you go for an overtake.
+Even in the sport drive mode setting, it refused to change down a gear, worrying us that the HS would stall going up a steep incline.
+Paddles are provided behind the steering wheel in order for you to attempt to control the gearbox manually.

-The DCT auto’s driving modes comprisel Eco, Normal and Sport settings.
+The DCT auto’s driving modes comprise of Eco, Normal and Sport settings.
 The latter can be accessed at the push of a bright red ‘Supersports’ button on the steering wheel that looks ridiculously out of place in this mid-size family SUV.

 0-62mph acceleration and top speed

-A plug-in hybrid version is also available which combines the power from the 1.5-litre petrol unit with a 120bhp electric motor for a total output of 254bhp and 370Nm of torque.
-The official acceleration stats are predictably more impressive, with 0-62mph taking 7.1 seconds on paper, but the HS PHEV never quite lives up to the claimed time.
-It’s quick enough for most situations though, and will cruise along at motorway speeds without complaint.
+plug-in hybrid version is also available, which combines the power from the 1.5-litre petrol unit with a 120bhp electric motor for a total output of 254bhp and 370Nm of torque.
+The official acceleration stats are predictably more impressive, with 0-62mph taking 7.1 seconds on paper, but the HS PHEV never entirely lives up to the claimed time.
+It’s quick enough for most situations, though, and it will cruise along at motorway speeds without complaint.

+Skip advert